gustinmi/sensorius/README.md

 	- currently locking in interceptor is for whole sensors at once.
 Perhaps locking strategy should be per sensor level only
 	- currently processing of messages and saving to timeseries db is done on same thread (although in thread save manner).
 Perhaps there should be per sensor backgroud flush detection
 	- perhaps timeseries db would have its own background thread to process buffer of persistence candidates
+- Add spring metrics plugin (actuator) for beter integration into kubernetes (healtcheck, probe and so on ...)

 ## Code quality tools